Emotiv/labstreaminglayer/README.md

 After connecting your EMOTIV Brainwear&reg; headset, go to LSL settings menu in EmotivPRO.
 There are separate tabs for LSL Outlet and Inlet functionality.
 ### Outlet
-Configure for data streams (EEG, Motions, Performance metrics) as LSL Outlet.
+Configure for data streams (EEG, Motions, Performance Metrics) as LSL Outlet.
 <p align="center">
   <img src="https://github.com/Emotiv/labstreaminglayer/blob/emotiv-lsl/docs/images/config-outlet.png">
 </p>

 * **Stream name:** Show the name of LSL stream.
-The actual stream name on the other side (Inlet) will be *EmotivDataStream-EEG*, *EmotivDataStream-Motion* or *EmotivDataStream-Performance Metrics*, depending on the type of data stream.
+The actual stream name on the other side (Inlet) will be *EmotivDataStream-EEG*, *EmotivDataStream-Motion* or *EmotivDataStream-Performance-Metrics*, depending on the type of data stream.

 * **Data stream:** There are 3 types of data streams: EEG, Motion, Performance Metrics.
 Each one will create an individual LSL stream.